UnitPlus

 currency area.

-Its primary objective is to ensure an inflation rate of around 2%.
+Its primary objective is to ensure an

-worth less, and the inflation rate increases.
+money is worth less, and the inflation rate increases.

 The key interest rate plays an important role here.
-The key interest
+The

-environment calms down.
+calms down.

 In addition, the ECB manages the official foreign reserves of the EU